 If used strategically, some food scraps can work as natural deterrents.

 Coffee grounds are one of the most under-utilized forms of food waste that you can recycle.
-Brewed grounds have a strong scent that insects hate!
+Brewed grounds have a strong scent that insects hate (some even have success using coffee grounds to repel deer)!
 While it’s not bothersome to us, the aroma is enough to send bugs away (making it an extremely eco-friendly method of pest control).

 Try spreading those old coffee grounds around problem areas.
 Spread a thin layer around the perimeter of your home, next to entryways, and more.
 The grounds will keep ants, mosquitos, bees, and other pests away.